Skip to content

 };

-If you want both parameters to be the same type, in C++14 you need to resort to some tricks (such as using std::common_type), whereas in C++20 you can express this directly using template parameters (which we will cover shortly).
+If you want two parameters to be the same type, in C++14 you need to use some tricks (like using std::same_as or a generic lambda with a single parameter returning another lambda), whereas in C++20 you can use template parameters directly (we will cover this shortly).

 if constexpr in Lambdas

-C++17's if constexpr allows you to select different code paths at compile time based on type information.
+C++17's if constexpr allows selecting different code paths at compile time based on type information.
 In generic lambdas, this is particularly useful—you can choose different implementations based on the type traits of the arguments:

 cpp